drmaize/ThermoAlign/README.md

 On a cluster using the qsub batch manager, Docker containers may be run in interactive mode:

-    qsub -I -V -N intrctv -l nodes=biomix17:ppn=5
+    qsub -I -V -N intrctv -l nodes=1:ppn=5

 and then,

     docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash

 Be aware that the available memory for running these docker containers should be greater than the combined size of the whole genome and variant files.
+The number of processors requested (ppn) should match or not exceed the number of threads requested for BLAST in the parameters.py file.

 Format for external whole genome and variant files:
 ================================================

 ### _Input chromosme_
-The chromosome files should be named as             :   chr1.fasta, chr2.fasta etc
+The reference sequence for each chromosome needs to be separated into separate files and named as follows: chr1.fasta, chr2.fasta etc

-The fasta header should be of the following format  :   >chromosome:assembly_ver:chr#:start_pos:end_pos:#sequences
+For each sequence, the fasta header should be of the following format:
+>chromosome:assembly_ver:chr#:start_pos:end_pos:#sequences

+For example:
-Example                                             :   >chromosome:AGPv3:13:1:7261561:1
+>chromosome:AGPv3:13:1:7261561:1

 ###  _Input variant vcf file_
-The variant vcf files should be named as            :   chr1.vcf, chr2.vcf etc

-vcf format (1000 genomes project format)            :   A vcf file (v4.0 or v4.1) based on the same coordinate system of the reference genome sequence may be optionally used for polymorphism-aware primer design
+A vcf file (v4.0 or v4.1) based on the same coordinate system of the reference genome sequence may be optionally used for polymorphism-aware primer design

+The variant vcf files for each chromosome needs to be separated into separate files and named as follows: chr1.vcf, chr2.vcf etc

 <h1 id="output">
 Output Files